Eternals (comics): Publication history

 The Eternal series from Marvel's MAX imprint written by Chuck Austen was based on an idea he had been working on for a while: "I pitched this back when I first started working at Marvel, but Joe Quesada was against doing it.
 He saw no future in this particular old Kirby concept."
 Austen described the plot as involving "Ikaeden, the leader of the Eternals, who arrives on Earth at the dawn of man, and evolves humankind from homo-erectus so he can use them as slaves to mine raw materials for the Celestials, his bosses, basically," as well as "Kurassus, who is the second-in-command of the mining mission, and who is determined to undermine Ikaeden and kill Ikaeden's precious slave-girl and son."
 In an interview with Newsarama he gave an outline of his planned plot:

-Originally planned as an ongoing series, it was cancelled after six issues.
+Planned as an ongoing series, it was cancelled after six issues.

 Neil Gaiman, with artist John Romita, Jr., created a 2006 miniseries, which helped bring the Eternals' role in the modern Marvel Universe up-to-date.
-Originally solicited as a six-issue series, an extra issue was added to the run, because, according to editor Nick Lowe, "There was too much story to fit into the structure we set for ourselves.
+Solicited as a six-issue series, an extra issue was added to the run, because, according to editor Nick Lowe, "There was too much story to fit into the structure we set for ourselves.
 Neil was starting issue five and told me that he might need a seventh issue.
 He just had too much story to fit in six issues (even with the first and sixth double-sized)."

 A fourth Eternals series ran as an ongoing series for nine issues and one annual from August 2008 – March 2009.

 The Eternals returned in Jason Aaron's Avengers, a story arc involving the Dark Celestials, which saw the Eternals all killed in the fourth issue.
 However, the characters were resurrected in their new ongoing series launched in January 2021 by writer Kieron Gillen and artist Esad Ribić.